Core Architecture

 - Markdown rendering directly within the terminal environment

-Intelligence Layer (Claude API)
+Intelligence Layer (LLM Integration)

 - Parses responses to identify intended tool executions